OS

 Windows computer

 You first need to start a terminal on a Linux eurecom machine (eurecom1 to eurecom44).
-To do so, start XLaunch on your Windows session, and then start a program ("xterm"), and select a Eurecom compute (again: eurecom1 to eurecom44).
-When required, use your login and password.
+To do so, start XLaunch on your Windows session: a configuration window should open.
+On the first tab, select "multiple windows", click on next.
+Then select a program to be executed (xterm), and select PuTTY as the connection mode.
+Enter your login and password.
+Select a Eurecom computer (again: eurecom1 to eurecom44), number provided by your (favorite) teacher.
+Click on next until the configuration window closes.
 You should obtain a terminal on the remote Linux computer.
 From this terminal, you should be able to do the lab as instructed below.
 Note that Only one student at a time can remotely connect to a given Linux computer (i.e., one student connects to eurecom1, one student to eurecom2, and so on).

 Starting Android